-Happy Scribe does not provide verbatim transcript.
-However, you have the option to add the verbatim using our Interactive Editor.
+Happy Scribe does not provide verbatim transcription services.
+However, you have the option to add the verbatim manually by using our Interactive Editor.

 What is verbatim transcription?